-This page contains directions to our campus on East Road, as well as to our Health Building and Music Therapy Centre which are both nearby.
+This page contains directions to our campus on East Road, as well as to our Health Building, Music Therapy Centre and Compass House which are all nearby.

 We’re committed to doing all we can to reduce the environmental impact of traffic travelling to our campuses, and promote the use of public transport wherever possible.
 Anglia Ruskin students can get discounts on the train in Cambridge.

 Our East Road campus is about a ten-minute walk from the centre of Cambridge and landmarks such as the Guildhall and Market Square.
 The Health Building and Music Therapy Centre are just around the corner on Young Street.
 You’ll find a campus map at the bottom of this page.

 Cambridge is the unofficial cycling capital of the UK.
 You’ll find cycle parking on campus, and the Cambridge Cycling Campaign has a free city map and route planner.